 Some identities I hold close are being an oldest sister, an educator, a lifelong learner, and a dog mom.
 I’m a white, pansexual woman and a recovering restrictive eater who is learning the ways of loving and listening to my body.
 I love hiking and camping–the kind with a car, big tents, and air mattresses, not the hardcore backpacking kind.
 I also love to channel my creativity into art, specifically painting and ceramics.

 I am a white, cisgender Greensboro, NC-based racial equity trainer and organizer.
 With nearly ten years of racial equity organizing experience in Greensboro through two community-based groups, I am passionate about exploring systemic interventions to address the roots of historic and present-day racial inequities in our society.
 I have a decade of social service experience focused on supporting immigrant and refugee communities in Guilford County.
-Since August 2018, I have been a trainer with the Racial Equity Institute, and more recently.
+Since August 2018, I have been a trainer with a national racial equity training organization.
 I organize with fellow Quakers in North Carolina and nationally to address inequities based on race, sexual orientation, and gender within our organizations.

 My roots are in a white, blue-collar community in Northeast Pennsylvania where I still have strong family ties.
 I hold a Master of Arts in Peace and Conflict Studies from the University of North Carolina Greensboro, where I am currently a Zumba enthusiast and aspiring cook.
 With my white husband in tow, I love traveling nationally and internationally.